 - Stop using contacts: After the infection has cleared, replace them with brand-new contacts as well as getting a new case and bottle of contact lens solution.

-What if Your Child Has Pink Eye?
+4. What Should You Do if Your Child Has Pink Eye?

 Pink eye in children it is usually accompanied by an upper respiratory tract infection, including fever and a runny nose.
 In most cases, home treatment with cold compresses should suffice.
 Feel free to try artificial tears, too.